 English is the official congress language.

-Coffee breaks and lunches are served on site to allow our delegates to fully visit the Exhibition Hall.
+Coffee & lunch breaks are served on site to allow our delegates to maximize visiting the Exhibition Hall.
 Complimentary food and beverages are provided to Delegate and Faculty badges types only.

 The POSTER session is held on Sunday, November 17 at lunchtime (from 1 to 2 pm), meeting point being the Welcome Desk.

-Visit the IMCAS Multimedia Center to check email and view the scientific lectures in electronic format (E-Papers).
+Visit the IMCAS Multimedia Corner to check email and view the scientific lectures in electronic format (E-Papers).

 E-Papers provide an opportunity for in-depth information exchange.
-You will be able to exchange ideas about clinical cases presented by sending personalized emails to the authors.
+Delegates are able to exchange ideas about clinical cases presented by sending personalized emails to the authors.

 13. Transportation and tours

-Check out the Tours and Travels page (soon available) to see what India has to offer!
+Check out the Tours and Travels page to see what India has to offer!
 Amazing experiences and places are waiting for you in India.

 14. Visa & entry requirements